hen-wood/space-complexity/README.md

 # Space Complexity
 This is a mini project meant to show the space complexity of a function on a graph.
-It estimates the size using the node module ```object-sizeof``` which estimates size using ECMAScript Language Specification.
+It estimates the size using the node module ```object-sizeof``` which uses ECMAScript Language Specification.
 #
 ```git clone``` this repo, then ```npm i``` to install dependencies.
 Use ```node space.js``` to